Present tenses exercises

 The present simple tense is used to talk about:

-a) Repeated or routine actions.
+a) Repeated actions or habits.

 I go to bed before midnight every day.